-Teachers:Cirrocumulus clouds are small, rounded puffs or long, parallel bands that are made up of ice crystals and usually appear in long rows.
+Cirrocumulus clouds are small, rounded puffs or long, parallel bands that are made up of ice crystals and usually appear in long rows.
 They are usually white.
 Cirrocumulus clouds are found above 5,000 m.
 The individual cloud elements are the size of your littlest finger or smaller.
 If the cirrocumulus ripples (or bands) cover most of the sky, it is called a "mackerel sky" because the sky looks like the scales of a mackerel fish.
 Cirrocumulus clouds are usually seen in the wintertime and indicate fair, cold weather.

-A plane just flew by and made this contrail.
-This contrail is a few minutes older.
+A plane just flew by and few minutes older. oldest of the three.
 It is spreading out!

-This contrail is the oldest of the three.
 It is becoming a cirrus cloud!